thierryc/Sketch-Find-And-Replace/README.md

 * *Yes* (default) will match whole words ("oh" will not match "John")
 * *No* will match partial words ("oh" will match "John", if you wanted to change him to "Joan" for example)

+## Other features
+* **Default find text** - If you have a text field selected, it will use that text as the default find text

 ##Future
-* **Default find text** - If you have a text field selected, use that text as the default find text
 * **Search in current page** - Will add a new scope of current page only
 * **Search in current artboard** - Will add a new scope of current artboard only
 * **Persist settings** - Remember your settings for next time you do a find/replace